loeens/mmwave-spi-ftdi-reader/README.md

 ## Installation

-1. **PyFtdi installation:**
+1. **pyftdi installation:**
-The `PyFtdi` library requires prerequisites to access the FTDI device.
+The `pyftdi` library requires prerequisites to access the FTDI device.
 Please follow the instructions below for your operating system.
-Refer to the [official PyFtdi installation documentation](https://eblot.github.io/pyftdi/installation.html) for the most up-to-date information.
+Refer to the [official pyftdi installation documentation](https://eblot.github.io/pyftdi/installation.html) for the most up-to-date information.

 2. **Clone the repository:**
     ```bash